-This procedure assumes that a supported version of PostgreSQL is installed and running on the local host.
-Before starting IDM for the first time, configure the server to use a PostgreSQL repository.
+This procedure assumes that PostgreSQL is installed and running on the local host.
+For supported versions, see Supported Repositories in the Release Notes.

+Before starting IDM for the first time, configure the server to use a PostgreSQL repository, as described in the following procedure:

-Note The path/to/openidm/db/postgresql/scripts/createuser.pgsql script creates an openidm database and role, with a default password of openidm.
+The path/to/openidm/db/postgresql/scripts/createuser.pgsql script creates an openidm database and role, with a default password of openidm.
 The script also grants the appropriate permissions.